juliamuratore/Project3-DS-4002/README.md

 # Project3-DS-4002
-Welcome to our Project 3 info!
+Welcome to our Project 3 info on Classifying Celebrity Faces as Young!

 ## Contents of our repository:
 > Section 1: Software and platforms